JasmineW2812/NEXTGroup3Jasmine/week10/week10.md

 ### During session
-Made it so passwords are hashed once a candidate has registered Changed login to get hashed password
+Made it so passwords are hashed once a candidate has registered

+Changed login to get hashed password

 ### Issues
+Difficulty getting the hashed password system to work due unclear asp.net documentation [FIXED] finding a method similar using stack overflow

 ## Day 2 - Tuesday 25/03/25

 ### During session
 Users can logout functionality

 Continued with login system

 ### Issues
 Could not get authorisation to work with different roles e.g. when a candidate has logged in they could access the staff pages since it only checks if the user is logged in and not their roles
+[FIXED] Other team member recieved support to remake the login system through the use of login model, sign up model etc

 ## Day 3 - Wednesday 26/03/25

 ### During session
-Started working on profiles for candidate and staff which they can view/edit/delete Renamed classes in question page
+Started working on profiles for candidate and staff which they can view/edit/delete

+Renamed classes in question page

 Added links to login menus on landing page

 ### Issues